-The M/S Rotterdam has a good quality collection arrayed throughout its public spaces.
+The M/S Rotterdam (Rotterdam 6), formerly of Holland America Line, had a good quality collection arrayed throughout its public spaces.
 Holland America Line reportedly paid some $2 million for it when the ship was built in 1997.
 It is also a diverse collection including antiques and contemporary art, originals and reproductions, and works from Europe, Asia and the Americas.

-Also as in other Holland America ships, Rotterdam has a stairtower featuring paintings by noted maritime painter Captain Stephen Card.
+Also as in other Holland America ships, Rotterdam had a stairtower featuring paintings by noted maritime painter Captain Stephen Card.
 One or more of his paintings is displayed on each landing between the decks.
-The portraits here are of the current Rotterdam and the five predecessors that bore the Rotterdam name.
+The portraits here were of the current Rotterdam and the five predecessors that bore the Rotterdam name.

-There are also some older paintings too such as a 19th century minature on copper of Leonardo Da Vinci.
+There were also some older paintings too such as a 19th century minature on copper of Leonardo Da Vinci.

-The public areas of the ship are also dotted with sculpture.
+The public areas of the ship were also dotted with sculpture.
 In the theater, there is a small bronze bust of Queen Beatrix of the Netherlands by Nel Van Lith.
 Several decks higher outside the Crow's Nest observation lounge are two lifesize statues representing “Summer” and “Autumn.”
-Although these are 20th century works, they are reminiscent of the statues that the Victorians liked to place in parks and cemeteries.
+Although these were 20th century works, they were reminiscent of the statues that the Victorians liked to place in parks and cemeteries.

-Asian art is also prominent.
-There is a display cabinet with bronzes, ceramic figures and pottery from Han Dynasty China.
+Asian art was also prominent.
+There was a display cabinet with bronzes, ceramic figures and pottery from Han Dynasty China.
 Another cabinet contains Japanese samurai armor.
-In addition, there are reproductions of soldiers and horses from the Chinese Terracotta Army guarding the Future Cruise Desk.
+In addition, there were reproductions of soldiers and horses from the Chinese Terracotta Army guarding the Future Cruise Desk.

-These are only examples of the works on display.
+These are only examples of the works that were on display.
 As Holland America likes to point out, this is a museum quality collection.
-It may not have the masterpieces of the Louvre or the Hermitage but it does have interesting pieces.
-Moreover, it succeeds in creating a cultured atmosphere for passengers who enjoy a refined environment.
+It may not have had the masterpieces of the Louvre or the Hermitage but it did have interesting pieces.
+Moreover, it succeeded in creating a cultured atmosphere for passengers who enjoy a refined environment.